open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

       - uses: actions/checkout@v3
         with:
           ref: main
-          # history is needed in order to generate the patch
+          # history is needed to run git format-patch below
           fetch-depth: 0

       - name: Set up git name
         run: |
+          # TODO replace opentelemetry-java-bot info with your bot account
-          git config user.name opentelemetry-java-bot                                     <-- your bot account here git config user.email 97938252+opentelemetry-java-bot@users.noreply.github.com  <-- your bot account here
+          git config user.name opentelemetry-java-bot
+          git config user.email 97938252+opentelemetry-java-bot@users.noreply.github.com

-        # this step should be last since it will fail if conflicting change log updates on main
+        # this step should be last since it will fail if there have been conflicting
+        # change log updates introduced on the main branch
       - name: Create pull request to merge any change log updates to main
         env:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}